 Boogerd only ended up with one other top 10 however, a result of 10th in contrasting with a low point of being the highest placed Dutch rider in 74th in 2004 (the worst ever result for Dutch riders).
 For most of that time, there were still stage wins to fall back on, but even these dried up.
 After a run of 40 years out of 44 with a stage win, Dutch riders didn’t win a stage between Pieter Weening’s victory Stage 8, 2005 and Lars Boom winning on the cobbles of Stage 5 in 2014.

 The Dutch rider Tom Dumoulin had a great chance to break the run in this year’s first stage and was the favourite but ended up finishing 4th in Utrecht with Jos van Emden in 5th.
 With an in-form Dumoulin, future prologue style Stage 1s could see the Dutch run finish.

-THe upside to 2014 was a double top-ten result with Laurens Ten Dam in 9th and Bauke Mollema in 10th.
-If these riders and Robert Gesink perform to their potential and attack similar stages to the Mur de Bretagne early on then they do stand a chance of reaching Yellow.
+The upside to the 2014 race was a double top-ten result with Laurens Ten Dam in 9th and Bauke Mollema in 10th.
+If these riders and Robert Gesink perform to their potential and attack similar stages to the Mur de Bretagne early on then they may stand a chance of reaching Yellow.

-July 2019 Update: It’s over!
-Mike Teunissen won the first stage of the 2019 Tour de France to be the first Dutch rider in yellow since Eric Bruekink 30 years before.
+Mike Teunissen won the first stage of the 2019 Tour de France to be the first Dutch rider in yellow since Eric Breukink 30 years before.